FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/applications/applicationsStandardRouter.md

     "weight": "310"
 }The Standard Router application provides basic options to automate flows for file transformations, routing and transfers between an account and internal systems.

 You must enable the `StandardRouter` rules package in the Transaction Manager before you can use a Standard Router application.
-For more information, see <a href="../transaction_manager/t_st_rulesPackages.htm#EnableRulesPackage#Enable" class="MCXref xref">Manage rules packages</a>.
+For more information, see [Manage rules packages](../transaction_manager/t_st_rulesPackages.htm#EnableRulesPackage#Enable).

 Use the following procedure to create a Standard Router application.